-Princeton University is unique in combining the strengths of a major research university with the qualities of an outstanding liberal arts college.
-With a student-faculty ratio of 6 to 1, Princeton excels in its commitment to teaching and provides learning opportunities both within and outside of the classroom.
+Princeton University is unique in the way it combines the strengths of a major research university with the qualities of an outstanding liberal arts college.
+With a student-faculty ratio of 5 to 1, Princeton excels in its commitment to teaching and provides learning opportunities both within and outside of the classroom.
 Whether through independent study, student-initiated seminars or lectures in emerging fields such as neuroscience, Princeton students have the flexibility to shape dynamic academic programs that prepare them for leadership and lives of service.

-Seventy-six percent of the professorial faculty is tenured.
-Excluding visitors, approximately 340 members of the faculty are women, and 190 are identified as members of minority groups.
-There were 123 tenured women on the faculty in spring 2012.
+Seventy-seven percent of the professorial faculty is tenured.
+Excluding visitors, 384 members of the faculty are women, and 258 are identified as members of minority groups.
+There were 157 tenured women on the faculty in spring 2016.

-Approximately half of Princeton’s tenured faculty members were promoted to tenure while at Princeton; the other half were hired with tenure from other institutions.
+Approximately 53 percent of Princeton’s tenured faculty members were promoted to tenure while at Princeton; the others were hired with tenure from other institutions.

-All faculty members at Princeton are expected to teach, as well as engage in scholarly research.
-Faculty members work most closely with undergraduates in the supervision of junior-year independent work and senior theses.
+All faculty members at Princeton are expected to teach, as well as engage in research.
+Faculty members work closely with undergraduates in the supervision of junior-year independent work and senior theses.

 Also, Princeton faculty and staff members are frequently named MacArthur Fellows and receive other notable awards in their fields.